main image

 Do you have any advice for researchers who are thinking about using Fitbits as part of their research?

-We’re seeing increasing interest from clinicians who want to use wearables.
 What are some potential use cases for this type of sleep data?